makerdao/community/governance/polls/Adjust the Debt Floor (Dust) - January 23, 2023.md

   * Reduce dust for ETH-C, WBTC-C, and WSTETH-B to 3,500 DAI
   * Reduce dust for ETH-B and WBTC-B to 25,000 DAI
 * No Change
-  * Keep Dust unchanged accross all collateral types.
+  * Keep Dust unchanged across all collateral types.

 Please review the discussion [thread](https://forum.makerdao.com/t/discussion-adjusting-dust-parameter-november-2022/18767) to help inform your position before voting.